Blaize-Egelhof/P4-Genepool/README.md

         6. **Requesting a Callback:**
            - As a first-time visitor, I can use the "Request a Callback" button to reveal the callback form in order to submit a callback request.

+        7. **Creating an Account**
+           - As a first time visitor, I can use the "Sign In" Nav button to navigate to the sign in view , using the prompted text I can navigate to the sign up page to create my own account for ticket creations.

 -   #### Returning Visitor Goals

+    1. **Efficient Contact Re-engagement:**
-1.  **Efficient Contact:**  - As a returning visitor, I want to quickly reach out to Genepool.
-Utilizing the "Get in Contact" feature allows me to efficiently access contact details for any follow-up inquiries or additional information.
+       - As a returning visitor, I can swiftly use the "Get in Contact" feature to access contact details, facilitating prompt follow-up inquiries or requests for additional information.

-2.  **Streamlined Service Review:**  - As a returning visitor, I aim to easily review the various services offered by Genepool.
-The straightforward navigation ensures a seamless process to explore and stay informed about the available services.
+    2. **Streamlined Service Navigation:**
+       - As a returning visitor, I aim to effortlessly review and stay informed about Genepool's services through easy-to-navigate menus, ensuring I can quickly find updates or explore new offerings.

+    3. **Partnership Updates at a Glance:**
-3.   **Staying Updated on Partnerships:**  - As a returning visitor, I'm interested in staying updated on the partnerships Genepool has formed.
-Leveraging the carousel feature allows me to conveniently view any new collaborations or developments.
+       - As a returning visitor, staying abreast of new partnerships and developments is crucial.
+The dynamic carousel feature enables me to quickly catch up on any new or evolving collaborations.

+    4. **Personalized Updates Dashboard:**
-4.  **Checking for Updates:**  - As a returning visitor, I seek any updates or changes to the quote requests,callback requests and tickets Ive opened.
+       - As a returning visitor, I seek a personalized dashboard where I can find updates or changes to my previous quote requests, callback requests, and ticket submissions, ensuring I don't miss any critical information.

-5. **Able to communicate to a staff member via the ticket chat** - As a returning visitor , I am able to review tickets and quotes for any feedback given by staff members, as well as reply back to feedback via the ticket chat dialogue.
+    5. **Seamless Account Access:**
+       - As a returning visitor, the "Sign In" button leads me directly to a login form, where I can easily access my account to review or create new tickets, streamlining my interaction with support and services.

+    6. **Interactive Ticket Chat:**
+       - As a returning visitor, I can engage in meaningful conversations with staff members through the ticket chat dialogue, allowing for real-time feedback and support on my queries or concerns.

 -   ### ***Design***